 Setback Cost: 6 minus Intelligence (minimum of 2).
 Duration: Brittle.
 Any action drawing attention to the practitioner automatically negates the effect.
 So, if the character opens a door or attacks someone physically, they will immediately become visible to anyone observing the event.
 Otherwise, Vanish lasts until the end of the scene in which it was invoked, although the caster may cancel it at any time.
 Other Details: A character with this skill may attempt to Vanish at any time.
 However, it cannot be invoked while any creature looks directly at the practitioner.
 So, if the character is in the presence of others, they must run around a corner or otherwise briefly break the line of sight to disappear.
+While it is in effect, the caster must treat the spell as a Spellbinding.
 Since it is essentially an illusion, this skill cannot work on mindless creatures or those that are otherwise unaffected by illusions.
 Further, if a vanished character is within another character's field of view, and that character suspects their presence, the suspecting character is entitled to a Conflict Roll with Intelligence adjustments against a Threshold of 10 plus the spell rank of the Vanish.
 Success indicates the illusory invisibility is dispelled.
 Vex Prerequisites: This skill is a natural ability granted by a character's race and lineage.
 It cannot be learned.
 Description: This skill teaches the carnage-based (damaging) magical torments of faerie magic.